L'étranger series: Anime film

 On October 25, 2019, Fuji TV announced that they were producing an anime film adaptation of L'étranger de la Plage as part of its Blue Lynx boys' love anime label, set for a theatrical release on September 11, 2020.
 The film was animated by Studio Hibari and directed by Akiyo Ohashi.
 Kii, who had previously been an animator, supervised the film and was in charge of the character designs.
 Mina Kubota composed the music for the film, while the band Mono no Aware performed the film's theme song, "Zokkon" (From the Bottom of My Heart).
-Funimation licensed the film under the title, The Stranger by the Shore, streaming it on their website from July 9, 2021.
+Funimation acquired the rights for the film in North America, United Kingdom, Ireland, Australia, New Zealand, Brazil and Mexico, streaming it on their website from July 9, 2021.

 Reception

 In 2014, L'étranger de la Plage was ranked #5 on the list of recommended boys' love stories in a survey of 470 employees across 400 bookstores nationwide in Japan.
 Referring to Kii's experience as an animator, Kozue Aou from Kono Manga ga Sugoi! praised her use of color contrasts, long shots and close-ups of the characters, and camera work that "speaks eloquently about the character's heart."

 The second volume of L'étranger du Zéphyr debuted at #48 on Oricon, selling 17,457 copies in its first week.
 Kozue Aou from Kono Manga ga Sugoi! described the first volume of L'étranger du Zéphyr as "expressive" and a "first-class product" that "reflects the complex emotions of each character", describing Shun and Mio's journey to Hokkaido as having "warmth" that was realistic.

+Kim Morrisy of Anime News Network gave the film adaptation a 'B-' rating, and stated "I think that it needed more time to develop its characters, especially Mio, more effectively, but there were tantalizing glimpses of a satisfying love story here."
+Matt Schley from The Japan Times rated the film 2.5 out of 5, and stated "In adapting the excellent manga, the team behind this film have proved once again that more is less."